1991-glitch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello sets the mode of the filr to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+chmod -- reference = olleh hello sets the mode of the file hello the same as olles mode